Ollie Persey

 Mental Health Law

-Ollie has a growing mental health law practice.
+Ollie has a busy mental health law practice.
 He welcomes instructions in a broad range of mental health matters, including appeals to the First-tier Tribunal and Upper Tribunal, applications for habeas corpus and applications to displace nearest relatives.
+He has a particular interest in section 117 aftercare issues.

 Due to his expertise in Court of Protection matters, he is well-placed to act in cases raising mental capacity issues.
 He has significant expertise in child and adolescent mental healthcare and draws upon his background in special educational needs and disability law to provide holistic and practical advice.